-When considering the present scenario along this second pathway, it is highly probable that a Europan use, or indeed threat of force as a form of self-defense would nevertheless be unlawful In this scenario, even if there is an imminent threat of a grave use of force, Europan leaders are not privy to the precise nature and location of the “unknown unknown”.
+When considering the present scenario along this second pathway, it is highly probable that a Europan use, or indeed threat, of force as a form of self-defense would nevertheless be unlawful.
+In this scenario, even if there is an imminent threat of a grave use of force, Europan leaders are not privy to the precise nature and location of the “unknown unknown”.
 Moreover, though inherently intertwined, Europa also appears to have a moment of pause for deliberation, and a choice of means as to how they would choose to act.
 In either case, and were Europa to act, it would likely be doing so pre-emptively, and thus in breach of both Charter and customary norms.

 Although this wisdom is generally accepted, the current authors struggle to reconcile it absolutely.
 Undoubtedly, the prevailing critique against this wider and more tolerant right of anticipatory self-defense, is that in many instances Europa would only be permitted to act when strategically it may already be too late.
 This is a particularly prominent and already well-versed discussion in relation to the “nuclear option”.
 In this respect, Hegemone would realistically have to severely disrupt Europa’s “center of gravity”, and prevent it from launching its own nuclear capabilities.
 In short, Hegemon would need to overwhelm Europa, or else risk leaving itself open to catastrophic damage.

-The authors hastily add that it is not their intention to further analyze such aspects of nuclear strategy, but to simply highlight that once the “missiles are in the air” the stark reality may be that there is nothing left to defend.
+The authors hastily add that it is not their intention to further analyze such aspects of nuclear strategy, but to simply highlight that once the “missiles are in the air”, the stark reality may be that there is nothing left to defend.
 As a result, any response other than actions taken to intercept Hegemone’s incoming ICBMs, might actually be little more than retaliatory, or reprisal-like.
 Even if this were a lawful response, one must question how useful such an act would be to Europa, given the scenario under consideration.
 Highly subjective and straying into the realm of “right intention”, it could be suggested that Europa is acting for the greater good in attempting to defend its allies by removing Hegemone’s nuclear capability.
 Yet, even if one overlooks the legal obligation under collective self-defense (which requires specific nomination of third parties) it is still likely to be too little and all too late for the citizens of Europa.
 As a consequence of both current technology and the legal implications of that technology, a state is perhaps rightfully prohibited from acting on a whim, or on an assumption, no matter how fearful they might be.
 And, in this instance, Europa might be hard pushed to show an immediate necessity to act.

 D. Analysis 2

-The purpose of nalysis 1 was to demonstrate how the inherent right of self-defense is currently interpreted and/r restricted, and that consequently under the existing legal framework, anticipatory action (while a first resort of sorts) might still be “too little too late”.
-This second analysis, however, considers those limitations, and the above scenario, in light of the concept of perpetual self-defense (as coined by the present authors)the additional strategic method, and in certain instances a tactical tool, for defending political independence and territorial sovereignty.
-As previously noted, this examination begins by considering phase of the authors’ test—which requires threat verification.
-The primary question here isobservers capable of positively identifying that Hegemone’s actions are ultimately going to manifest either as a threat of force, or as an armed attack, at some predetermined stage in the future?
+The purpose of Analysis 1 was to demonstrate how the inherent right of self-defense is currently interpreted and/or restricted, and that consequently under the existing legal framework, anticipatory action (while a first resort of sorts) might still be “too little too late”.
+This second analysis, however, considers those limitations, and the above scenario, in light of the concept of perpetual self-defense (as coined by the present authors)—the additional strategic method, and in certain instances a tactical tool, for defending political independence and territorial sovereignty.
+As previously noted, this examination begins by considering phase [1] of the authors’ test—which requires threat verification.
+The primary question here is whether observers are capable of positively identifying that Hegemone’s actions are ultimately going to manifest either as a threat of force, or as an armed attack, at some predetermined stage in the future?